|Application Deadline||April 16th and September 7th|

 - Postdoctoral candidates who are employed at York University under the category of 'Postdoctoral Visitor' are only eligible to apply to VISTA during their first 6 months of employment (or until the first available VISTA Postdoctoral Award application deadline, whichever comes first);

-- You must accept an offer with a start date no later than July 1, 2018;
+- You must accept an offer with a start date:

 - You must conduct research in the vision sciences that is aligned with the VISTA program.